Jan M. Hoem Award for Social Policy and Family Demography

 Rules of play for the Jan M. Hoem Award

-· Candidates are mid-career scholars with at least five years of experience after their PhD.
+- Candidates are scholars with at least five years of experience after their PhD.
 Candidates should be member of EAPS.

-· Jury proceedings are confidential.
+- Jury proceedings are confidential.
 The Jury submits a written report to the EAPS Council indicating the successful laureate and the motivation.
-The report is published at the EAPS website.

 2018: Sunnee Billingsley (2018 Jury: Francesco Billari, Hill Kulu, Trude Lappegard)